About me

 Statistics @UCLA

-• STATS 211 Topics in Economics and MAchine Learning with Prof. Xiaowu Dai
+Topics in Economics and Machine Learning with Prof. Xiaowu Dai

 Computer Science or Electrical and Computer Engineering @UCLA